Library of interesting images and discussion related to pump and irrigation problems,

 Sororiety-House-WEB.jpg

 This is a sorority house.
 Notice the water leak in the asphalt drive ?
 Further examination determined that the drive had never been properly sleeved.
 Normally a larger pipe size is installed under all concrete and asphalt drives as a protective sleeve.
-Then, if a pipe fails under a concrete or asphalt surface a new pipe can merely be slid into place and solvent welded on each end.
+Then, if an irrigation pipe fails under a concrete or asphalt surface a new pipe can merely be slid into place and solvent welded on each end.
 Since no sleeve existed it became a rather expensive repair.

 Rock-Saw-Sororiety-WEB.jpg